 One of the many attractions of gardening is that you can play with it.
 We are not limited to the furrowed rows of earlier generations.
-You can be as creative as growing conditions and your plants’ needs will allow.
-And deciding on a theme is one way to pull your garden together artistically or aesthetically.
+You can be as creative as local growing conditions and the needs of your plants will allow.
+Deciding on a theme is one way to pull your garden together artistically or aesthetically.

-Themes provide a unifying framework, a story, a uniqueness to your garden, and they can be a lot of fun.
-Themes are more artistic than simply how you grow your plants.
-Garden themes make it easy to decide on which plants work best in a landscape, a raised bed, or even a single container, by providing a long term, broader perspective on that space.
+Themes provide a unifying framework, a story, and a uniqueness to your garden, and they can be a lot of fun.
+They are more artistic than simply how you grow your plants.
+Garden themes make it easy to decide which plants work best in a landscape, a raised bed, or even a single container, by providing a long-term, broader perspective on that space.

 You can create a theme based on flower color, leaf shape, or even a particular shade of green.
-You can create a theme that takes advantage of a shady corner, transforming it from a seldom used, mostly wasted space into a storybook hideaway, complete with peek-a-boo elf statues and a reading chaise lounge.
+You can create a garden theme that takes advantage of a shady corner, transforming it from a seldom used, mostly wasted space into a storybook hideaway, complete with peek-a-boo elf statues and a reading chaise lounge.
 [More lemonade, please!]
 Or, you can create a theme around a favorite book or movie, a sensory garden, or a copycat garden.
-Garden themes can be whimsical or they can be utilitarian.
-Rain gardens are a type of utilitarian garden theme.
+Garden themes can be whimsical or more practical.
+Rain gardens are one type of more utilitarian garden theme.

-Before you start designing your garden, landscape, or foodscape, let's consider some garden planning basics.
-This is information you will want to have on hand as you select your plants:
+Before you start your garden design, we should consider some garden planning basics.
+Information you will want to have on hand as you select your plants includes:

 Creating a garden plan